santidt/BlockhouseCase/README.md

 Smart Order Router across multiple venues

 **Dear Blockhouse Hiring Team,**
 Thank you so much for the opportunity to do the case.
-It was extremely interesting to learn about Rama Cont's and Arseniy Kukanov's paper "Optimal Order Placement in Limit Order Markets.
+It was extremely interesting to learn about Rama Cont's and Arseniy Kukanov's paper "Optimal Order Placement in Limit Order Markets."
 I hope you like the conclusions I drew and how we can improve the code to further extend on their research in stochstic convex optimization.

 To start the case, I read the case and looked at the data.
 In the case, we were asked to implement a backtester that can tune the hyperparameters Lambda_under, Lambda_over, and Theta_queue.
 These parameters as Cont and Kukanov explain are "Implicit execution costs."
 I implemented the code in pseudocode.txt and then tried to build a backtester that could find the best hyper parameters.